 - finely chopped chicken breast

 - Pick through and rinse the split peas, set aside and allow to drain.
 Heat the oil and once warm saute the onion until soft and translucent.
 (If using chicken add to the pot and cook all the way through before proceeding.)
 Next add ginger and garlic and saute for 2.
 Then add all of the spices, curry leaves and chile, cook until the spices begin to pop making sure to stir and prevent burning.
 Add the potatoes, tomato, split peas, and water/stock.
 Stir well, cover and simmer until the split peas and potatoes have soften or about 30-40 minutes.
 Taste and adjust seasoning if needed.
+Mix in chopped cilantro right before serving.
 Serve with steamed basmati rice and steamed broccoli if desired.